vgvinter/biomassml/README.md

     <a href="https://zenodo.org/badge/latestdoi/455565709"><img src="https://zenodo.org/badge/455565709.svg" alt="DOI"></a>
 </p>

-Predicting gasification results for biomasses
+Predicting gasification results for biomasses.

 ## 💪 Getting Started

+biomassml allows you to predict gasification results for biomass samples as a function of the biomass properties and the process operating conditions

 > TODO show in a very small amount of space the **MOST** useful thing your package can do.
 Make it as short as possible!
 You have an entire set of docs for later.